 is automatically verifiable.

-as decided by the auditor, and meets the Security Level [Q] Overriding Requirement
+Tested Code that meets the Security Level [Q] Overriding Requirement

 [Q] Verify tx.origin